stevan/Muesli/README.md

-# Museli
+# Muesli

-Museli is currently a playground for implementing a binary serialization format for Perl/JSON style data structures (Int, Float, String, Array, Hash, Undef), it is not meant to be for anything other then experimentation, learning
+Muesli is currently a playground for implementing a binary serialization format for Perl/JSON style data structures (Int, Float, String, Array, Hash, Undef), it is not meant to be for anything other then experimentation, learning